-NHBC's economic and regulatory solvency is determined using the Solvency II Standard Formula.
+NHBC's regulatory solvency is determined using the Solvency II standard formula.

-NHBC produces forward-looking capital projections on the Standard Formula over a three-year time horizon.
-This allows the business to monitor its solvency position against its agreed capital risk appetite, and to consider capital management actions as required.
+NHBC produces forward-looking capital projections on the standard formula over a three-year time horizon as part of the business planning process.
+This allows the business to consider the solvency position against risk appetite and to consider management actions as required.

-As part of the Risk Management Framework, several economic and business-related scenarios are modelled to establish the impact on NHBC's solvency projections.
-These are assessed as part of NHBC's ORSA process and capital management actions are considered accordingly.
+Alternative economic and business-related scenarios are modelled to establish the impact on NHBC's solvency projections.
+These are assessed as part of several activities including business planning, the ORSA and Recovery and Resolution Planning (RRP).